jhuckabee/atproto_auth/examples/confidential_client/README.md

       ```bash
       export PERMITTED_DOMAIN=machinename.xyz.ts.net
       ```
-   6. Run the application (see below).
+   6. Run the application (see below)

 Your application will now be accessible via your Tailscale domain with HTTPS enabled.